BinSentry/fluent-siren-client/README.md

 # fluent-siren-client
 Fluent client for Siren Hyper Media APIs

-Fetches a [Siren](https://github.com/kevinswiber/siren) object from the given href and parses it into a [node-siren-parser](https://github.com/Brightspace/node-siren-parser) Entity.
+Fetches a [Siren](https://github.com/kevinswiber/siren) object using the provided `requestFn` and parses it into a [node-siren-parser](https://github.com/Brightspace/node-siren-parser) Entity.
 Configures the Entity in such a way that uri links can be followed, and actions can be performed.
 Result of following a link is another fluent Entity.